Linear Optics#

 where \(\mathbf{K}\) is the free current density on the surface.

-Traveling Waves#
+Plane Waves#

 A wave equation can be derived by taking the curl of 1c and 1d of Maxwell’s equations.
-Assuming that the medium is linear, isotropic, homogenous, and without any free charges or currents, this equation simplifies to the following in the doubly Fourier transformed frequency-wavenumber domain \(\left(\omega, \mathbf{k}\right)\):
+Assuming that the medium is linear, isotropic, homogenous, and without any free charges or currents, this equation simplifies to the following in the doubly Fourier-transformed frequency-wavenumber domain \(\left(\omega, \mathbf{k}\right)\):

 \[\begin{split}\begin{align} \mathbf{0} &= \left(\epsilon \frac{\omega^2}{c^2} - k^2\right) \mathbf{E} \\ \mathbf{0} &= \left(\epsilon \frac{\omega^2}{c^2} - k^2\right) \mathbf{H} \end{align}\end{split}\]